martinklepsch/martinklepsch.org/about.markdown

 a responsive design across different screen resolutions.

 Some parts of this website are not implemented respecting best-practices.
-The reasons for this are a) I don't care because I don't sell anything and b) I like to play with stuff.
+The reasons for this are a) I don't care and b) I like to play with stuff.

 {% include twitter-reply.markdown %}